-Not long ago, if you were a man of above-average height or weight (often called “plus size” or “big and tall” at stores), the only style advice you could get came from skinny “fashion” guys.
+Not long ago, if you were a man of above-average height or weight (sometimes called extended size, plus size, or big and tall at stores), the only style advice you could get came from skinny “fashion” guys.
 These were editors and street style bloggers who assumed you just wanted to look, well, thinner.

 A few common refrains from this bygone era?
 Avoid splashy patterns and big prints, which bring undue attention to the shape of your body.
 Wear dark colors because they’re slimming.
 And, when applicable, opt for v-necks and vertical stripes, which draw the eye down and have a slenderizing effect.

-Of course, these patronizing guidelines are pretty out of step with how guys with great style are dressing now—especially the college-bound ones who are too smart to get fooled into feeling shameful about their bodies.
-They were created long before the current focus on body positivity (which we’re all about at SG HQ!) took hold.
+Of course, these patronizing guidelines are pretty out of step with how guys with great style are dressing now.
+Especially those who are too smart to get fooled into feeling shame about their bodies.

 Combine that movement with a fashion moment that is first and foremost about expressing individuality, and the result is a stylish generation of all shapes and sizes making their own rules about how they should dress.

 Still confused about this stylish new world order?
 While there’s no one right way to dress, there are a few ideas that guys of different shapes should keep in mind when shopping for new clothes.

 Below, 6 plus size men’s style tips to know:

 Learn how to avoid looking cookie cutter in a world where nothing is one size fits all…